Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: A Numerical Example

-\item A spread to spot dynamics, where the intraday price is given by the expected spot for the hour in question plus a Gaussian term accounting for the spread between intraday and spot, whose volatility is $4.12$ EUR/MWh.
-For the expected spots, in absence of a sofisticated spot model, we use the monthly expectations for September 2015. \end{itemize}
+We construct a simple hydro infrastructure as described in Table \ref{Basin} and test two possible intraday price dynamics as shown in Table \ref{Intraday_Dynamics}.

 For every day in the sample we compute the optimal dynamic strategy and the water values for the day ahead market using the weighted average electricity price between 08:00 and 09:00 for the current day.
-More precisely, we make the following choices for the lattice:
+More precisely, we make the choices for the lattice specified in Table \ref{Lattice_Parametrization}.